Over the past 53-plus days, the NY Jets 53-man roster has been evaluated and ranked. Here’s No. 1, All-Pro safety Jamal Adams.

 More from The Jet Press

-- NY Jets will have an additional pick in the 2020 NFL Draft
+- NY Jets might target a punter in the 2020 NFL Draft

 Adams has proven himself a fiery leader of NFL pedigree.
 He performs at an elite level and he doesn’t get into trouble.
 Sure, the front office can string him along with another two seasons of team control, but Adams is a man who demands and commands respect.